Important Changes to Heavy Trash Pick Up in 2026

 Houston Solid Waste Management has launched HTX Collects, a mobile app that will allow residents to stay better connected with the City’s waste and recycling collection programs.

-Click here to learn more about it HTX Collects
+Click here to learn more about it and download the app HTX Collects

 The app is available for iOS or Google and the solid waste schedule can be downloaded directly into your mobile calendar.
 City of Houston will also provide updates regarding delays or changes in schedules.